US-EPA-CAMD/easey-ecmps-ui/demo-starter-kit-02/README.md

 The `--build` option is the same as `docker-compose up`, however, it will force the containers to be rebuilt in order to capture changes within the docker files.

 ### `docker-compose down`
-This will stop, tear down, & destroy all containers
+This will stop, tear down, & destroy all containers.